mrhp00/Psychological-Talent-Identification-App/HELP.md

   2. Make sure both lists are the same length and each answer (`a`-`d`) is present for every question.

 **Note:** Existing entries in `entries.json` may not match the new question count if you change it after data has been entered.

+## Version History

+### v2.0.0
+- Bug fixes: PyInstaller/PyQt5 packaging, icon support, and data handling
+- New features: Edit and delete entries from the main table

 ## Author
 Made by: Mohammadreza Hassanpour Koumeleh